A-Fisk/senpro_scraper/README.md

 - Organizes meal information by date and time
 - Saves data in a structured JSON format using the date as filename
 - Creates calendar invites (.ics files) from the meal plan data
+- Web interface for easy use without command line knowledge

 ## Installation (For Beginners)